 [Vernon, California?]: Pacific Coast League, 1911.

 Softcover.
 Octavo. pp. Stapled wrappers.
-One horizontal fold, bottom half of the front wrap age-toned, some marginal tears on a couple of pages, very good.
+One horizontal fold, the front wrap age-toned, some marginal tears on a couple of pages, very good.
 Program for a game between the Vernon Tigers of Vernon, California, and the Los Angeles Angels.
-The program features photos of several players, center score card/roster pages with pre-printed players' names, ballpark rules: "Bottle and cushion throwing prohibited," and some amusing baseball-related advertising.
+The program features photos of several players, center score card/roster pages with pre-printed players' names, ballpark rules: "Bottle and cushion throwing prohibited," and some amusing baseball related advertising.
 Founded in 1903, the PCL was the highest level of western baseball until the Dodgers and Giants moved to California in the 1950s.
 Vernon was one of only two cities in Los Angeles County that was “wet,” and with alcoholic beverages as an attraction, the Tigers attracted big crowds by the standards of the day.
 They weren't bad either, winning three pennants during their 17-year history.
-Very early memorabilia from the PCL is exceptionally scarce.
+Very early memorabilia from the PCL is scarce.